mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 ### Standard-format Dataset

-For those datasets that MindSpore does not support yet, it is suggested to convert the dataset into `MindRecord` format and load it through the **MindDataset** interface.
+For those datasets that MindSpore does not support yet, it is suggested to convert the dataset into `MindRecord` format and load it through the [mindspore.dataset.MindDataset](https://www.mindspore.cn/docs/en/master/api_python/dataset/mindspore.dataset.MindDataset.html) interface.

 Firstly, create a new `MindRecord` format dataset using the `MindRecord` format interface **FileWriter**, where each sample contains three fields: `filename`, `label`, and `data`.